-A. Data Centric Storage (DCS)
+2.1 Data Centric Storage (DCS)

-The data centric storage query dissemination strategy uses distributed hash tables to store the event data sensed by a particular node (see Figure 1).
+The data centric storage query dissemination strategy uses distributed hash tables to store the event data sensed by a particular node (see Figure 1(a)).
 All the events of a particular event type (i.e. event having similar attributes) are hashed to the same node location.
 The data is then transported from the various event nodes along the shortest path to the node at the chosen location.
 Assuming the presence of location information, the authors propose to use GPSR to perform the routing.
 Queries for an event are then directed along the shortest path to these named location, since the query nodes also use the same hash function.
 The query responses are sent on the reverse path along which the query is forwarded.

-B. Comb Needle (CN)
+2.2 Comb Needle (CN)

-In this query dissemination strategy, the event nodes send out the sensed information vertically up and down like a spike (needle) of a certain length (see Figure 2).
+In this query dissemination strategy, the event nodes send out the sensed information vertically up and down like a spike (needle) of a certain length (see Figure 1(b)).
 Let the length of the needle be denoted by s.
 The sink then sends out a query that traverses the network along a comb.
 The separation between the teeth of the comb is also s to ensure that at least one comb teeth hits each needle, so as to not miss out any event nodes.
 The information requested is then sent back to the sink along the shortest path.
-Note that this strategy is used when the average number of queries, Q, is less than or equal to the average number of events, E. When Q > E, a reverse combneedle strategy is used where the query nodes form a needle and the event information is forwarded along a comb.
-Hence, the total cost for query dissemination in case of CN (C{CN}) depends on the relationship between Q and E. However, in our case, since the sink is fixed and located at the left-bottom corner of the grid we do not use the reverse comb needle scheme.
+Note that this strategy is used when the average number of queries, Q, is less than or equal to the average number of events, E. When

-Fig. 3.
-Illustration of the sequential comb-needle technique
+Fig. 1.
+Illustration of the DCS and CN querying techniques